brandonborn15/Comp373ProjectRemastered/README.md

 # pdf_diagrams
 In this folder you will find two PDF files: one that is the UML diagram for this program and one that is an architecture diagram of our FacilityManagement object.

-# Testing
-Testing has not been implemented yet.